massenz/distlib/README.md

 Finally, to run the tests:

-    ./tests/bin/test_brick
+    $ ./tests/bin/distlib_test

+or to simply run a subset of the tests with full debug logging:

+    $ GLOG_v=2 ./tests/bin/distlib_test --gtest_filter=SwimServer*

 See also the other binaries in the `build/bin` folder for more options.

 ### Example use of Linux system function calls

 A trivial re-implementation of the `file` Linux command is in `magic.c`: it uses the `libmagic.so` magic file detection system library.

 To build, use the following lines in a `CMakeLists.txt` file: